Scattering for non-radial 3D NLS with combined nonlinearities: the interaction Morawetz approach: Introduction

 which holds for any $f\in H^1(\R^3)$ and any $\xi\in\R^3$, and that we are prevented to use in our setting.
-Indeed, due to the non-homogeneity of nonlinearities, such an inequality \eqref{refined-GN} is not applicable in our framework. \\
+Indeed, due to the non-homogeneity of nonlinearities, inequality \eqref{refined-GN} is not applicable in our framework.
+Therefore, our proof is not a straightforward adaptation of \cite{DM-MRL} as we need to bypass the difficulties related to the lack of scaling due to the presence of two competing nonlinearities. \end{remark}

-Let us briefly recall what is known in the literature concerning scattering for NLS with a leading focusing term.
-In the homogeneous case when the nonlinearity is energy subcritical and mass supercritical, the scattering below ground state energy was proved in \cite{HR} and \cite{DHR} (the former in the radial case, the latter in the non-radial case, both for the 3D cubic equation) and then in \cite{AN,CXF} in the general dimension case.
-The argument in the these cited papers follows the Kenig-Merle road map \cite{KM} with a concentration-compactness-rigidity scheme.
-An alternative recent strategy to prove scattering below the ground state energy is given by Dodson-Murphy in \cite{DM-MRL} for the $\dot H^{1/2}$-critical focusing equation, combining interaction Morawetz estimates together with a scattering criterion.
-See also \cite{Dinh-DCDS} for a generalisation to intracritical powers.

-In the case we consider here, namely a focusing leading term and a defocusing perturbation we quote the early work by Miao, Xu, and Zhao \cite{MXZ} that considered in the radial case an energy critical focusing power with a cubic defocusing perturbation.
-The key argument to overcame the difficulty to treat a non-scaling invariant equation in \cite{MXZ}, deeply inspired by \cite{IMN}, consists in a new radial profile decomposition with the scaling parameter and then apply it to the scattering theory.
-More recently, Cheng, Miao, and Zhao \cite{CMZ}, and Luo \cite{Luo1} treated, still in the radial case, the focusing energy critical or energy subcritical power with a mass critical defocusing term.
-The radial assumption in dimension $d\leq 4$ has been recently removed by Cheng \cite{Ch}.

-\begin{remark}\rm To the best of our knowledge, this is the first result of scattering for non-radial defocusing-focusing solutions in the range of nonlinearities as in the statement of the above Theorem (see also \cite[Table 1]{TVZ}).
-Cheng in \cite{Ch} removed the radiality assumption when working with a defocusing mass-critical nonlinearity.
-Let us mention that we addressed the blow-up problem for \eqref{NLS} in our previous work \cite{BFG}.
-See next paragraph. \end{remark}
+\begin{remark}\rm One of the motivation to study the energy scattering for \eqref{NLS} came to complete the picture on the dynamics of solutions to \eqref{NLS} after a recent work by the first and third authors with Georgiev, see \cite{BFG}, where existence of normalized ground states for \eqref{NLS} and blow-up results were established in the 3D space.
+We keep the presentation for the physically relevant 3D case as a counterpart of the results we established in \cite{BFG}.
+It is worth mentioning that the scattering results of Theorem \ref{theo-scat} still holds in arbitrary space dimension, as \eqref{intro:loc-poho} can be established in the same way in any dimension $d\geq1$, for any intercritical powers $\frac4d+1<q<p<1+\frac{4}{(d-2)^+}$, with $(d-2)^+:=\max\{0,d-2\}$. \end{remark}